kiyagak/Nessus-Portfolio/README.md

 ## Install Nessus:
 - Open a terminal in the directory where the .deb file is downloaded.
-- Run the command:
+- Install Nessus on Kali Linux:

 		sudo dpkg -i Nessus-10.9.4-debian10_amd64.deb

-- This installs Nessus on Kali Linux.
-- Start the Nessus service:
-- Run the command to start the Nessus daemon:
+- Start the Nessus service or daemon:

 		sudo systemctl start nessusd.service